niccellular/TAKServer-Meshtastic-Bridge/README.md

 ## Limitations

-- Maximum message size limited by Meshtastic packet size (~200 bytes after compression)
+- Maximum message size limited by Meshtastic packet size (256 bytes, but ATAK protobuf typically fits well within this)
 - Python script execution overhead for each message
 - No bidirectional sync (Meshtastic to TAK Server) in current version
 - Message delivery confirmation depends on Meshtastic ACK settings